-We are unable to provide any advice by phone or email but see below for our appointment service and Windrush Justice Clinic.
+We are unable to provide any advice by phone or email but see below for our online video advice service and our Windrush Justice Clinic.

 We also provide generalist advice on Social Welfare Law matters via online video meetings or face-to-face appointments.

-Unfortunately, due to demand we cannot guarantee to offer you an appointment as most of the advice we give is through our drop-in sessions.
+Unfortunately, due to demand we cannot guarantee to offer you an online video appointment as most of the advice we give is through our drop-in sessions.